St Cuthberts Way

 Day 1: Arrival Melrose

-Enjoy this lovely historic market town with St Mary’s Abbey,the partly ruined monastery of the Cisterian order, at the heart of the town.
-St Cuthbert was born in Melrose.
-Overnight hotel or B&B.
+Enjoy this lovely historic market town with St Mary’s Abbey, the partly ruined monastery of the Cisterian order at the heart of the town.
+St Cuthbert was born here in Melrose.

-Today’s walk starts out along the banks of the River Tweed and then follows the line of Dere Street – an old Roman Road – to Jedburgh, the scene d walk along an ancient Roman Road to Jedburgh, with the magnificent ruins of the medieval Augustinian Abbey, destroyed during the border wars with England in the 16th Century.
-Overnight B&B or hotel.
+Today’s walk starts out along the banks of the River Tweed and then follows the line of Dere Street, an ancient Roman Road, to Jedburgh; with the magnificent ruins of the medieval Augustinian Abbey, destroyed during the border wars with England in the 16th Century.

 The route continues to follow Dere Street.
 Enjoy good views of the Cheviot Hills as you walk though this border region to Cessford Castle, with its extensive defences owing to its proximity to the English border.
 Continue to Morebattle for overnight.